Nilooban/rock-paper-scissors/README.md

-# rock-paper-scissors
-The rock-paper-scissors game was created as part of a JavaScript learning experience.

 # Rock-Paper-Scissors Game

 This is a web-based implementation of the classic rock-paper-scissors game, designed for desktop devices.
 This project was created as part of a JavaScript learning experience.